 Flying private is obviously an unnecessary luxury.
 However, here are some benefits or some instances were flying private might be warranted:

-- There’s a global pandemic.
-To minimize your risk of getting the coronavirus before getting vaccinated, flying with only members in your pod is a safer way to go.
+- You want to avoid contagion.
+To minimize risk of infection from coronavirus or any contagious illness, flying with only members in your pod is a safer way to go.
 That said, you will still be exposed to the captain and potentially an airline host if you get a larger jet.

 - You need to quickly flee a country.
 If you have to secretly flee a country, flying private will be an easier way out.
 Ex-Nissan CEO, Carlos Ghosn, did just that when he fled Tokyo to Beirut.
 You may also need to flee a country last minute due to war, a nuclear meltdown, or a coup.